aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 #### Lido Background

-The Lido Protocol, built on Ethereum’s beacon chain to start, allows users to earn staking rewards on the beacon chain without locking Ether or maintaining staking infrastructure.
+The Lido Protocol, built on Ethereum’s beacon chain to start, allows users to earn staking rewards on the beacon chain without rendering their assets illiquid or maintaining staking infrastructure.

 Lido was [announced](https://blog.lido.fi/how-lido-works/) in November 2020.
 The testnet was released in late November.